jrcain-usgs/asc-public-docs/docs/concepts/ale/ale-driver-architecture.md

 (ALE may also need supplementary data along with the image, like labels or NAIF SPICE Kernels)

 An ALE driver is a Python Class.
-It uses Mixins to inherit shared functionality, and Methods to define per-spacecraft fuctionality.
+It uses Mixins to inherit shared functionality, and Methods to define per-spacecraft functionality.

 ## Mixins